d4n3sh/thedaneshproject/content/posts/2007-08-21-remove-zenworks-management-daemon.md

 ---
 [![opensuse-friendly.png][1]][2]

 openSUSE is an awesome OS but has a few annoyance.
 We will look at the Zenworks Management Daemon today.
-Somehow every time I install or update a package through YaST or the updater the the process will stall at &#8220;synchronizing with Zen&#8221; or something like that.
+Somehow every time I install or update a package through YaST or the updater the the process will stall at "synchronizing with Zen" or something like that.

 I am not the first person to face this problem so hopefully openSUSE 10.3 which is coming out soon will address this.